Madi-S/fastapi-celery-template/README.md

 (venv)$ celery -A main.celery flower --port=5555
 ```

-And if we go to `localhost:5555`, we will see a Flower dashboard, wherece we can get much of feedback about Celery tasks.
+And if we go to `localhost:5555`, we will see a Flower dashboard, where we can get much of feedback about Celery tasks.

 # Application Factory